qu1j0t3/bnl_titan/TITAN2.md

     -------  ---  ---
     0 1 0 1  0 0  D D   Destination register DD (see above) is replaced by its complement.

 These variants are open for future extension.
-Possibilities are INC and DEC.
+Possibilities are INC, DEC, TST, or (1 byte) CLR.

     0 1 0 1  0 1  D D
     0 1 0 1  1 0  D D